dysphie/sm-map-translator/README.md

 - Linux support is included but untested.
 - This plugin is incompatible with [Multilingual Objectives](https://forums.alliedmods.net/showthread.php?p=2678257) and [Multilingual Objective Beta](https://forums.alliedmods.net/showthread.php?p=2305894).

 - You are not expected to manually add new entries, only edit existing (if a specific text is not getting picked up, please [file an issue](https://github.com/dysphie/nmrih-map-translator/issues)!).
-However nothing will break if you do, the section name is just an [MD5 hash](https://www.md5hashgenerator.com) of the original text.
+However nothing will break if you do, the section name (e.g. `"edf566344eb9f2cb892e073e70c70181"`) is just an [MD5 hash](https://www.md5hashgenerator.com) of the original text.